GiantPluto/VaquarWiki/JWT-vs-OAuth.md

 Here is a more detailed explanation of the steps in the diagram:

-1 The application requests authorization to access service resources from the user 2 If the user authorized the request, the application receives an authorization grant 3 The application requests an access token from the authorization server (API) by presenting authentication of its own identity, and the authorization grant
+1 The application requests authorization to access service resources from the user.

+2 If the user authorized the request, the application receives an authorization grant.

+3 The application requests an access token from the authorization server (API) by presenting authentication of its own identity, and the authorization grant.

 4 If the application identity is authenticated and the authorization grant is valid, the authorization server (API) issues an access token to the application.
 Authorization is complete.

-5 The application requests the resource from the resource server (API) and presents the access token for authentication 6 If the access token is valid, the resource server (API) serves the resource to the application Both these can be used together in transferring secure data.
+5 The application requests the resource from the resource server (API) and presents the access token for authentication.

+6 If the access token is valid, the resource server (API) serves the resource to the application Both these can be used together in transferring secure data.